graearea/graearea.github.io/large-pedals.md

 ### FAQ
 - How strong is it?
   - Strong enough.
-You're not driving a transit van in steel toecaps, you're wearing ballet shoes. they're printed with a honeycomb infill and 6 layers of PLA walls. tap them, they sound high pitched cos they're so stiff.
+You're not driving a transit van in steel toecaps, you're wearing ballet shoes. they're printed with a honeycomb infill and 6 layers of PLA walls. tap them, they sound high-pitched cos they're so stiff.
 - What happens if it snaps and I crash my car
   - This product is used entirely at your own risk. again, it's not your brake pedal.
 - I don't want to take my pedal out.
   - If you cut down an allen key you can just about get in there to fit it.
 I've done it twice, but it's a pain in the shoulder.
 Seriously, just take the pedal out for the fitting.
 - I think it's rubbish, I want my money back.
-  - OK, send it back and I'll refund you.
+  - OK, send it back, and I'll refund you.
 - I want a custom colour.
   - OK.
 It'll cost you another £5
 - I want a custom size width or height